 The Almighty Riff: Suggestions for Stimulating Musical Creativity

-The following is a classic column from the magazine.
+The following is a classic column from the pages of Guitar World.

 Another way to inspire yourself to come up with good riffs is to use effects, and to try different tunings.
 The great thing about effects is that they change the way you hear the guitar, thereby changing the way you react to the guitar.
 The most mundane licks can turn into something completely different with the right effect.
 Phasers, flangers, fuzzboxes and especially delay units will all inspire new ideas.
 David Gilmour has done some incredible things with delays in Pink Floyd.